vikas1709/WebDev-Session5/readme.md

 ## Angular as a Templating Engine

 Let's look at using an older - but still common and actively maintained - version of Angular as our page templating language.
+The documentation for the features we will be using is located [here](https://docs.angularjs.org/guide).

 Disable views and view engine in `app.js`: